Optimal local laws and CLT for the circular Riesz gas: The Helffer-Sjöstrand equation

-The proof of Lemma \ref{lemma:div free} can be found in \cite[Le.~3.9]{bourgade2012bulk}.
-It can be adapted readily to our circular setting.
-For completeness we sketch the main arguments below and follow line by line the proof of \cite{bourgade2012bulk}.
+The proof of Lemma \ref{lemma:div free} can be found in \cite[Le.~3.9]{bourgade2014universality} and can be readily adapted to our circular setting.
+For completeness, we give the proof, following essentially line by line the proof of \cite{bourgade2014universality}.